Mertuncel/api/README.md

 * Retrieves a list of cocktails from online data.
 * Presents each cocktail along with its detailed specifications on the screen.

+4.Basic Weather Forecast

+* Daily and weekly forecasts
+* Additional details such as perceived temperature, pressure, and humidity

 Usage:

 1. Clone the repository to your local machine.